Lutando/docs-oxd/sources/index.md

 # Introduction

-oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect provider. oxd is not a proxy--in some cases oxd returns URL's for the OP to which the web application must redirect the person.
+oxd is a mediator: it provides easy API's that can be called by a web application to use OAuth2 profiles for authentication and authorization. oxd is not a proxy--sometimes it acts on behalf of an applicatoin, but others it just forms URLs and returns them to the application.
-To simplify the interface to developers, oxd externalizes the OpenID Connect client code.
-This is particularly useful because it enables updates to the OAuth2 client code, while keeping the application interface the same.
+One advantage of using oxd over a native client library is that it consolidates the OAuth2 code in one service.
+So if there are updates to the OAuth2 client code, you can update oxd without impacting the applications.

 ![image](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)